caddyserver/website/src/docs/markdown/caddyfile/directives/file_server.md

 ```

 - **browse** enables file listings for requests to directories that do not have an index file.
 - **root** sets the path to the site root for just this file server instance, overriding any other.
 Default: `{http.vars.root}` or the current working directory.
+Note: When specified as a subdirective like this, only this directive will know this root; for other directives (like [try_files](/docs/caddyfile/directives/try_files) or [templates](/docs/caddyfile/directives/templates)) to know the same site root, use the [root](/docs/caddyfile/directives/root) directive, not subdirective.
 - **hide** is a list of files to hide; if requested, the file server will pretend they do not exist.
 The active configuration file will be added by default.
 - **<template_file>** is an optional custom template file to use for directory listings.